-If you’re coming to Round Rock in May for the $5 Million Lodge Championship Series (LCS), you’re gonna want to read on.
+If you’re coming to Round Rock to play poker, especially tournament series like the $1.5 Million Fall Mayhem, at The Lodge Card Club, you’re gonna want to read on.

 The following 8 tips will save you time and help you have the most comfortable, enjoyable trip possible.